vmsilvamolina/StepByStep/NET Conf UY 2018/Workshop/AzureCloudShell-WorkShop.md

 Workshop pensado para introducirnos a esta herramienta disponible desde el navegador...

-This session will show you how to get started with Azure Container Service (ACS), one of the most powerful ways of running containerized applications in Azure.
-You'll learn how to set up a Kubernetes cluster using the Azure Cloud Shell and deploy a highly available and scalable web application with only a few commands.
-We'll then show how easy it is to scale up, reconfigure or update your application without any incurring any downtime to users.

 **Victor Silva**

 [Blog](https://blog.victorsilva.com.uy) | [@vmsilvamolina](https://twitter.com/vmsilvamolina) | [Linked-In](https://www.linkedin.com/in/vmsilvamolina/) | [Email](mailto:vmsilvamolina@hotmail.com) | [GitHub](https://www.github.com/vmsilvamolina)